ashikurrahmanbd/wp-role-maker/Readme.md

   - Move the custom post associated with the role to trash.
   - The plugin will automatically reassign users to the 'Subscriber' role.

-## Support

-For support or feature requests, please visit the [WP Role Maker Support Forum](https://example.com/support) or contact the developer directly.

 ## Changelog